AAC Based Scientific Calculator

 Simple scientific calculator.

-For many students we often recommend using software such as Splash Maths or ArithmeType etc for specialist accessible maths programs.
-However for some students they simply need access to a scientific calculator.
-For this there are solutions such as https://www.desmos.com which provide a full range of accessible online maths software.
-However they still take up screen-space and are not always fully keyboard accessible.
+We often recommend using software such as Splash Maths or ArithmeType etc for specialist accessible maths programs.
+Yet some students simply need access to a scientific calculator that is accessible via their input method.
+There are solutions such as Desmos which provide a full range of accessible online maths software, however, they take up screen-space and are not always fully keyboard accessible.

 More info: